jharmison-redhat/openshift-devsecops/dashboard/tekton/workshop/content/lab03.md

 - Analyze the source code is analyzed for vulnerabilities, bugs, and bad patterns using SonarQube
 - Package the application as a WAR file, then pushes the WAR artifact to the Nexus Repository manager
 - Create a container image based the JBoss EAP runtime image and the content of the WAR artifact, then tag the newly created container image with the git SHA of the revision that was built
-- Deploy the newly created container image into the <user#>-dev project
+- Deploy the newly created container image into the %username%-dev project

 At this point, the first part of the pipeline stops to allow for the opportunity to test the application that is deployed.
 The verification of the deployed application can involve many different aspects : manual verification, execution of some integration tests against the running system, etc.

 When the verification is complete, the "Deploy to Stage" part of the pipeline will perform the following steps:
-- Tag the container created in the "Dev" stage of the pipeline and make it available in the <user#>-stage project
+- Tag the container created in the "Dev" stage of the pipeline and make it available in the %username%-stage project
 - Clean up the artifacts from the previous version of the application
-- Deploy a new version of the application based on the newly tagged image into the <user#>-stage project
+- Deploy a new version of the application based on the newly tagged image into the %username%-stage project

 <br>
 <img src="images/openshift-pipeline.png" width="900"><br/>